zencrepes/docs/README.md

-# Introduction to ZenCrepes
+# ZenCrepes

-ZenCrepes is an Agile analytics and management made easy !
+Agile analytics and management made easy !

 ## What is ZenCrepes